SpaceXLaunchBot/SpaceXLaunchBot/SETUP.md

 This guide will install SpaceX-Launch-Bot and the accompanying web server on a clean install of Ubuntu 16+

-See REMOVE.md for instructions on how to remove the components installed here

 ## Instructions

 SSH into your server as root, then execute the commands in the steps below.
 The commands are split into sections but should all be executed in order